TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

 Re-use Prepared Statement()
 ===========================

-Doctrine usually prepares a statement first, and then executes it with given parameters.
+`Doctrine`:pn: usually prepares a statement first, and then executes it with given parameters.
 Implementing prepared statements depends on the given driver.
 A driver not properly implementing prepared statements fall back to a direct execution of given query.